Big-Fig/Fediverse.app/README.md

 Changing App ID is required if you want to setup own Push Relay server and pushes via your Firebase project for FCM.

-It also usefull if you want to have several app versions installed on one device
+It also useful if you want to have several app versions installed on one device

-Unfortunatly, it is not possible to use APP_ID from config in all places in Gradle and XCode project files.
+Unfortunately, it is not possible to use APP_ID from config in all places in Gradle and XCode project files.
 So in some places ID is hardcoded

 So, If you want to change app id from `com.fediverse.app` for `prod` and from `com.fediverse.app2` for `dev` you should manual changes (in additional to changes id in `.env` files)